wp-plugins/brandfolder/readme.txt

 This plugin is released under a GPL license.

 == Changelog ==

+= 0.3 =
+* The plugin now saves the files from the Brandfolder SERVE API locally so there's no worry about broken links throughout your Wordpress site!

 = 0.2 =
 * Brandfolder is now integrated with the built-in Wordpress Media Library which enables you to drop logos & other images into your pages or posts straight from your brandfolder.